andreldsr/parser/readme.md

 ```

 ## Usage
-After cloning the project run the build process:
+Clone the project and run the command bellow inside its folder:
 ```bash
 $ yarn build
 ```
-And test the application running the command:
+Then run the command bellow to execute the app:
 ```bash
 $ node node dist/parser.js --input file/app.log --output file/logs.json
 ```

-The base file for the test "file/app.log" is ready for tests and based on the initial challenge.
-It should create the "file/logs.json" output file.
+The file "file/app.log" can be used as a testing example.
+After executing the app a file will be created under the path "file/logs.json".